Stationary Bike Exercise Benefits – Fat Burn, Cardio, and Muscle Tone

 ⊕ Tones and strengthens muscles

-⊕ Great way incorporate “interval training“
+⊕ Great way to incorporate “interval training“

 Increases Cardio Fitness